drpriver/ddasm/README.md

 end
 ```

-It has regular decimal literals;

-It should have binary literals, hex literals,
+It has regular decimal literals, binary literals, hex literals, pointer-size
-pointer-size literals and string number literals, but the lexer
+literals and string number literals.
-doesn't handle them correctly yet.

 `start` is the entry point for a davescript.
 You need to define a
 `start` function.
 The arguments to start are implementation defined.